How to Get a 203k Loan in 6 Steps (And What Else to Consider As a Buyer)

 - Buyers can borrow enough to pay for the purchase price of the property and for repairs.

-- A 203(k) loan can only be used for the purchase of a primary residence.
+- A 203(k) loan can only be used to purchase a primary residence.
 That means the buyer has to live there full-time, usually for at least a year, before selling or renting it to another occupant.

 - The total 203(k) loan amount can be either 110% of the home’s estimated value after repairs are done, or for the sales price of the home, plus whatever estimated repairs will cost — whichever amount is lower.

-- Another cap on the loan amount involves the regional FHA loan limit.
-This is an amount that varies by geography based on that area’s median sales price and is set every year by the FHA.
+- Another cap on the loan amount is the regional FHA loan limit.
+The FHA sets this limit every year and varies by geography based on that area’s median sales price.

 - Only lenders that have been approved by the FHA can offer 203(k) loans.